Commercial Water Conservation

 The Commercial Water Conservation Ordinance applies to all existing commercial properties.
-This ordinance requires commercial building owners to repair plumbing leaks, replace inefficient plumbing fixtures, and to have submitted a completed Commercial Water Conservation Affidavit to DBI by January 1, 2017 that verifies all plumbing fixtures are compliant.
-All commercial properties must submit a completed affidavit, even if all their plumbing fixtures are already efficient.
+This ordinance requires commercial building owners to repair plumbing leaks and to have replaced inefficient plumbing fixtures by January 1, 2017.
+The Residential Water Conservation Ordinance requires efficient plumbing fixtures in residential properties.

 How do I comply?

 Inefficient plumbing fixtures must be replaced with efficient fixtures that meet current California plumbing code.
-The SFPUC offers financial incentives and technical assistance for the replacement of inefficient plumbing fixtures.
-Specifically, the Ordinance requires that all leaks be repaired and all existing fixtures with flow rates that exceed the rates noted below be replaced with new water-efficient models that meet current California plumbing standards:
+Specifically, the Ordinance requires all existing fixtures with flow rates that exceed the rates noted below be replaced with new water-efficient models that meet current California plumbing standards:

 Showerheads with a maximum flow rate over 2.5 gallons per minute (gpm) (Additionally, no showers may have more than one showerhead per valve)

 Faucets and faucet aerators with a maximum flow rate over 2.2 gpm

 Water closets (toilets) with a maximum rated water consumption over 1.6 gallons per flush (gpf)

 California plumbing code requires new plumbing fixture installations to meet the following water use rates:

 - Toilets ≤ 1.28 gpf

 Compliance is enforced through DBI's Plumbing Inspection Division.
 For more information, email firstname.lastname@example.org, call (628) 652-3450 or visit https://sf.gov/comply-water-conservation-requirements